 General description of the site to be supplemented by location-specific descriptions

-Inspectors use orm to describe each location of interest, including the range and maximum detector responses per location, applicable detector-specific background levels, and smear and sample identification numbers, if collected.
+Inspectors can use Form C-1 below to describe each location of interest, including the range and maximum detector responses per location, applicable detector-specific background levels, and smear and sample identification numbers, if collected.
 A description of the location will also be included to document Ra-226 sources, physical or radiological hazards, access issues, or other information that may be used to plan future actions at each location.
 Locations should also be noted on a site map or drawing for ease of future reference.

 LOCATION NO.___